thisJuicetin/Motivational-Quote-App/README.md

-# Motivational Quote App with Quotes API
+# Motivational Quote App with Famous Quotes API

 By Justin Mabutas